StatCan/time-series-library/README.md

-All input vectors must be interopable with each other, meaning each vector must have the same length and all vectors must be composed of datapoints with the same reference period.
+All input vectors must be interopable with each other, meaning each vector must have the same length and all vectors must be composed of datapoints with the same reference periods.

-The function **evaluate()** is useful for ensuring that a set of vectors are interopable before evaluating them.
+The function **intersection()** is useful for ensuring that a set of vectors are interopable before evaluating them.

 Example: